Monitoring edge-geodetic sets in graphs: Conclusion

 Inspired by a network monitoring application, we have defined the new concept of MEG-sets of a graph, which is a common refinement of the popular concept of a geodetic set and its variants, and of the previously studied distance-edge-monitoring sets.

 We have studied the concept on basic graph classes.
 It is interesting to note that there are many graph classes which require the entire vertex set in any MEG-set: complete graphs, complete multipartite graphs, and hypercubes.
-It could thus be a difficult, but interesting, question, to characterize all such graphs.
+More examples are provided in~\cite{H23}.
+It would be an interesting question to characterize all such graphs, if they can be described in a meaningful way.

 Our upper bound using the feedback edge set number is probably not tight.
 What is a tight bound on this regard?